-When higher eukaryotic cells firstly encounter the change in an intra- and/or extra-cellular environment in their lives, in order to adapt to or eliminate the change (if abnormal and/or uncomfortable), they gradually gain un-programmed and new cell function(s) through numerous generations.
+When higher eukaryotic cells firstly encounter the change in an intra- and/or extra-cellular environment in their lives, in order to adapt to or eliminate the change (if abnormal and/or uncomfortable), they gradually gain un-programmed and new cell function(s) through various generations.
 Namely, the cells acquire the ability to adapt themselves to newly encountered environment change and/or to exclude the painful environment change.
 Using the ECRR/ECRS, the 4C machinery and other components, the eukaryotic cells create a chain reaction of response to the environment change as follows (Figs. 4 and 5).
 First of all, the new environment change is recognized by means of the ECRR/ECRS, which may be localized nearby the nuclear membrane as a nucleus-cytoplasm barrier (probably at the inner nuclear membrane where hetero-chromatin is possibly located) (Fig. 4).
-There is a possibility that putative specific molecule(s) acts as an intermediary sensor at this step in the way to recognize the new environment change.
-Naturally, there is certainly another possibility that ECRR/ECRS should be newly created through gathering of its components based on the fluid mosaic model of membrane, if it consists of them.
-As a next step, putative signal(s) concerning the new environment change is genome-widely transmitted to the chromatin structure within the nucleus through numerous generations (cell divisions).
+Naturally, there is a possibility that putative specific molecule(s) acts as an intermediary sensor at this step in the way to recognize the new environment change.
+As a next step, putative signal(s) concerning the new environment change is genome-widely transmitted to the chromatin structure within the nucleus through various generations (cell divisions).
 The initial acceptance of putative signal(s) may induce a slight alteration in the chromatin structure of numerous chromatin-modifying enzymes, transcription factors, and related enzymes and factors with epigenetic modifications.
 The transduction of the signal(s) and spontaneous unbalanced response to the environment change are successively repeated and converged into the restricted chromatin structure surrounding proximal 5'-upstream regions of several specific members of the above-mentioned factor and enzyme genes.
-Finally, this successive signal transduction concerning the new environment change causes various epigenetic modifications of histones and/or DNA within the restricted chromatin structure of the aforesaid specific genes with acetyl, methyl, phosphate, ubiquitin and ADP-ribose groups and/or others.
+Finally, this successive signal transduction concerning the new environment change causes various epigenetic modifications of histones and/or DNA within the restricted chromatin structure of the aforesaid specific genes with acetyl, methyl, phosphate, ubiquitin and ADP ribose groups and/or others.
 Of these various epigenetic modifications, acetylation and deacetylation of several specific Lys residues of core histones H2A, H2B, H3 and H4 may be major ones.